ActivePose: Active 6D Object Pose Estimation and Tracking for Robotic Manipulation

 Despite their strong performance, most existing methods assume that the observation from a single viewpoint contains enough cues to estimate a unique pose.
 In practice, however, self-occlusion and inter-object occlusion frequently obscure distinctive regions, resulting in fundamentally ill-posed estimation problems.
 This challenge is especially prevalent in industrial metal parts, where symmetric structures and textureless surfaces inherently reduce distinctive regions, leading to severely exacerbated pose ambiguity.

 Since pose ambiguity is inevitable in practical scenarios, resolving it becomes critically important.
 While physically reorienting the target object or removing occluders can resolve pose ambiguity, such direct interventions are often prohibited in tasks involving high-precision components or delicate instruments.
 Instead, enabling cameras to actively adjust viewpoints, which mimics human observation, offers a more versatile solution.

-Although prior studies \cite{hofer2023hyperposepdf, murphy2021implicit} attempted to predict pose ambiguity, they not only depend on costly prior information, but also fail to provide actionable solutions for ambiguity elimination.
+Although prior studies \cite{hofer2023hyperposepdf, murphy2021implicit} attempted to predict pose ambiguity, they not only depend on costly prior information, but they also fail to provide actionable solutions for ambiguity elimination.
 Several methods have trained neural networks to predict the Next-Best-View (NBV) for active pose estimation \cite{9340842,yang2025active6dposeestimation,Mizuno_2024}.
 Although these approaches show promise, they require extensive offline training.
 Thus, determining optimal camera movements to mitigate pose ambiguity during operation remains an open and challenging problem.